th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 T functionName(T parameter1, T parameter2, ...) {
 	//code
 }

+template <class T>
+T functionName(T parameter1, T parameter2, ...) {
+	//code
+}
 ```

 In the above code, T is a template argument that accepts different data types (int, float, etc.), and typename is a keyword.
 When an argument of a data type is passed to functionName(), the compiler generates a new version of functionName() for the given data type.

+The only difference between both prototype is the use of either the keyword class or the keyword typename.
+Its use is indistinct, since both expressions have exactly the same meaning and behave exactly the same way.

 ### Calling
 Once we've declared and defined a function template, we can call it in other functions or templates (such as the main() function) with the following syntax